Historic Music Venues In Los Angeles

 www.theelrey.com

-Of the 10 historic music venues on this list, El Rey Theatre is likely the least famous.
-But be that as it may, it’s an important and historic spot for live music.
-Built in 1936 as a movie theater, it wasn’t a live music venue until 1994.
+Of the ten historic music venues on this list, El Rey Theatre is likely the least famous.
+But be that as it may, it’s an essential and landmark spot for live music.
+Built-in 1936 as a movie theater, it wasn’t a live music venue until 1994.
 Still, it took a few years before performances were brought forth on a larger scale.
-In 1996, came well known artists like Les Claypool, the Goo Goo Dolls and the Cardigans.
-But the following year, the El Rey was reaching a broader group of musicians, such as Beck, Joe Jackson, Willie Nelson and Bob Dylan.
-By the 21st century, more acts have come to El Rey, like Little Feat, Grimes, Lana Del Rey, Lukas Nelson and Adam Lambert.
-You can find El Rey Theatre just minutes from LA’s world famous La Brea Tar Pits on Wilshire.
+In 1996, well-known artists like Les Claypool, the Goo Goo Dolls, and the Cardigans came.
+But the following year, the El Rey was reaching a broader group of musicians, such as Beck, Joe Jackson, Willie Nelson, and Bob Dylan.
+By the 21st Century, more acts have come to El Rey, like Little Feat, Grimes, Lana Del Rey, Lukas Nelson, and Adam Lambert.
+You can find El Rey Theatre just minutes from LA’s world-famous La Brea Tar Pits on Wilshire.

 Greek Theatre